 Inflammatory bowel diseases are the most common cause of chronic vomiting and

-cats.
+dogs and cats.
 The term IBD is used to describe a group of conditions characterized by inflammation of the gastrointestinal tract and persistent or recurrent GI signs.

 Because IBD can affect any or all parts of the GI tract, the signs can vary in frequency and severity.
 Common signs include